-Citizens of several countries including the Australia, Canada, France, Germany, the United Kingdom and the United States do not need a visa to enter Colombia as a tourist for up to 90 days.
-However, if you are from Canada, you must pay a 191,000-peso entry fee.
-But this entry fee doesn’t apply to Canadians over the age of 78 or younger than 15.
+Citizens of several countries including the Australia, Canada, France, Germany, the United Kingdom, the United States and many other countries do not need a visa to enter Colombia as a tourist for up to 90 days.

 A Colombian “tourist” visa isn’t a formal visa.
 It’s just a stamp in your passport.
-Furthermore, a “tourist” visa can be extended by 90 days at any Migración Colombia office in the country.
+Furthermore, a “tourist” visa can be extended by 90 days at any Migración Colombia office in the country or online.
 We previously covered how to extend a tourist visa in Colombia.

-However, without a formal Colombian visa, your stay in Colombia is limited to a maximum of 180 days per calendar year.
-So, if you want to stay longer than 180 days you’ll need a Colombian visa.
+However, with a tourist visa/permit and out a formal Colombian visa, your stay in Colombia is limited to a maximum of 180 days per calendar year.
+So, if you want to stay longer than 180 days you will need a Colombian visa.

-Colombia currently has three types of visas: temporary (TP), resident (RE) and business visas.
-Most expats living in Colombia have TP or RE visas.
+Colombia previously had three types of visas: temporary (TP), resident (RE) and business visas.
+Most expats living in Colombia before the visa changes in late 2017 had TP or RE visas.

 - Visitor (V)